 10. Participate in other duties assigned by the director

-Three years of experience in a corporate or university career services environment.
+EXPERIENCE: Three years of experience in a corporate or university career services environment.
 Experience with college recruiting, from a higher education or a business perspective Experience in marketing, negotiation, and strategic planning

-Must possess a dynamic, professional demeanor with exceptional organization, written and oral communication skills; ability to oversee multiple tasks with attention to detail, a motivated/enthusiastic work style; ability to work in a fast-paced environment with a broad range of internal and external constituents including students, employers, alumni, faculty, and staff.
+KNOWLEDGE: Must possess a dynamic, professional demeanor with exceptional organization, written and oral communication skills; ability to oversee multiple tasks with attention to detail, a motivated/enthusiastic work style; ability to work in a fast-paced environment with a broad range of internal and external constituents including students, employers, alumni, faculty, and staff.

-Demonstrated abilities in interpersonal relations, organization, management, communication, problem solving, oral and written communication, and presentation skills.
+SKILLS: Demonstrated abilities in interpersonal relations, organization, management, communication, problem solving, oral and written communication, and presentation skills.
 High energy, enthusiasm, flexibility, and ability to deal with multiple projects desirable.
 Demonstrated ability to work independently and as a team helpful.
 Must have a valid driver's license.